zacmathe/ltkinetics/README.md

 3. Open the `*-E-pops.dat` file in any plotting program.

 #### As a python package:
-1. Run `pip install git+https://github.com/zacmathe/ltkinetics` (or put `ltkinetics` in your working directory, or add it to your `PYTHONPATH`).
+1. Run `pip install git+https://github.com/zacmathe/ltkinetics` (or put `ltkinetics` in your current working directory, or add it to your `PYTHONPATH`).
+It can be updated later using the same command.
-2. Open example1.py in your IDE of choice.
+2. Open example1.py in an IDE.

 ## Features